Applied Materials (NASDAQ:AMAT) Releases Q1 2022 Earnings Guidance

 Applied Materials (NASDAQ:AMAT) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.780-$1.920 for the period, compared to the Thomson Reuters consensus estimate of $2.010.
 The company issued revenue guidance of $5.91 billion-$6.41 billion, compared to the consensus revenue estimate of $6.50 billion.

-A number of brokerages have recently commented on AMAT.
-Bank of America upped their target price on Applied Materials from $170.00 to $175.00 and gave the stock a buy rating in a research note on Friday, November 19th.
-Daiwa Capital Markets initiated coverage on Applied Materials in a research report on Thursday, August 19th.
-They set an outperform rating and a $140.00 price target on the stock.
-Stifel Nicolaus increased their price target on Applied Materials from $180.00 to $189.00 and gave the stock a buy rating in a research report on Friday, November 19th.
-Susquehanna Bancshares downgraded Applied Materials from a positive rating to a neutral rating and lowered their price target for the stock from $170.00 to $160.00 in a research report on Tuesday, September 14th.
-Finally, Needham & Company LLC increased their price target on Applied Materials from $153.00 to $166.00 and gave the stock a buy rating in a research report on Friday, November 19th.
-Seven investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $160.69.
+AMAT has been the topic of a number of analyst reports.
+Evercore ISI restated a buy rating and issued a $185.00 price target on shares of Applied Materials in a research note on Friday, November 19th.
+DA Davidson lifted their price target on Applied Materials from $165.00 to $175.00 and gave the company a buy rating in a research note on Friday, November 19th.
+Deutsche Bank Aktiengesellschaft lifted their price target on Applied Materials from $160.00 to $170.00 and gave the company a buy rating in a research note on Friday, November 19th.
+Stifel Nicolaus lifted their price target on Applied Materials from $180.00 to $189.00 and gave the company a buy rating in a research note on Friday, November 19th.
+Finally, Susquehanna Bancshares downgraded Applied Materials from a positive rating to a neutral rating and decreased their price target for the company from $170.00 to $160.00 in a research note on Tuesday, September 14th.
+Seven analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $160.69.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 16th.
-Shareholders of record on Wednesday, February 23rd will be paid a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a yield of 0.66%.
-Applied Materials’s dividend payout ratio (DPR) is 14.98%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 16th.
+Stockholders of record on Wednesday, February 23rd will be given a $0.24 dividend.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.63%.
+The ex-dividend date of this dividend is Tuesday, February 22nd.
+Applied Materials’s dividend payout ratio is currently 14.98%.

+In other news, CEO Gary E. Dickerson sold 300,000 shares of Applied Materials stock in a transaction on Wednesday, December 1st.
+The stock was sold at an average price of $152.79, for a total value of $45,837,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+0.37% of the stock is owned by insiders.

-An institutional investor recently raised its position in Applied Materials stock.
-Morgan Stanley boosted its holdings in shares of Applied Materials, Inc. (NASDAQ:AMAT) by 36.1% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 5,498,783 shares of the manufacturing equipment provider’s stock after acquiring an additional 1,458,640 shares during the quarter.
-Morgan Stanley owned about 0.60% of Applied Materials worth $783,027,000 at the end of the most recent quarter.
-76.72% of the stock is owned by institutional investors.
+An institutional investor recently bought a new position in Applied Materials stock.
+Eagle Capital Management LLC purchased a new stake in shares of Applied Materials, Inc. (NASDAQ:AMAT) in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund purchased 28,453 shares of the manufacturing equipment provider’s stock, valued at approximately $4,052,000.
+Applied Materials accounts for 0.0% of Eagle Capital Management LLC’s portfolio, making the stock its 29th largest holding.
+76.72% of the stock is owned by hedge funds and other institutional investors.

 Applied Materials, Inc engages in the provision of materials engineering solutions used to produce new chip and advanced display.
 It operates through the following segments: Semiconductor Systems, Applied Global Services, and Display and Adjacent Markets.
 The Semiconductor Systems segment includes semiconductor capital equipment for deposition, etch, ion implantation, rapid thermal processing, chemical mechanical planarization, metrology and inspection, and wafer level packaging.